hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/7-Networking/3-packet filtering.md

-# all these rules are not permanent!
+# all these rules are Temporary!

+to make all rules permanent:

 ## `--runtime-to-permanent`

-to make all rules permanent:

 ```bash
 [bob@centos-host ~]$ sudo firewall-cmd --runtime-to-permanent